 Moving to a different country could help you give you the blank canvas you crave.
 Relocating to a country where nobody knows you can be refreshing and exciting.
 You can transform yourself into the person you’ve always longed to be.

 Travel can help you rediscover what makes you happy while also making you more independent.
-There are new experiences to be had, people to meet and food to taste around every corner.
-Relocation can also give help you do the things you’ve always wanted to.
+There are new experiences to be had, people to meet, and food to taste around every corner.
+Relocation can also help you do the things you’ve always wanted to do.

-Whether you want to swim with sharks in Australia or teach in Africa, the only thing that is stopping you is you.
+Whether you want to swim with sharks in Australia, teach in Africa, or surf the Portuguese coasts, the only thing that is stopping you is you.

 While you might want to start your new life sooner rather than later, don’t rush into it.
 Moving your life to another country is a big step that requires plenty of thought beforehand.